Merino Sheepskin, why do riders love it and how can we make it better?

 Do horses really love sheepskin against their skin?

 Wool is infamous for being an itchy fabric.
 Merino wool, however, is a different story. … Merino wool is able to ditch the itch thanks to its fiber’s smaller diameter, or being “finer”.
 These fibers are more flexible and softly bend when pressed against the skin and, therefore, don’t itch like other wool products.
-This is why we use only the finest Merino wool.
+This is why we use only the finest Merino wool for our wool horse saddle pads.

 What exactly is Merino Wool?